 We also have a number Centres in development.
 To find out more visit the Our Centres page on our website.

-Thanks to the huge generosity of our supporters we raised more than £15.5 million in 2014 which enabled us to build new Centres and invest further in our programme of support.
+Thanks to the huge generosity of our supporters we raised a total of £19.5million in 2016 which enabled us to build new Centres and invest further in our programme of support.

 Maggie’s relies almost entirely on voluntary donations and the money we raise is thanks to our wonderful supporters from charitable trusts and individuals, to the valued local communities around each of our Centres.